postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 ### Adding Socket.IO event names and arguments

 Sending events with a Socket.IO connection includes the ability to add event names and arguments.
-This makes it easy to listen to only specific events.
+This enables you to listen to only specific events.

 For a Socket.IO connection, you can enter an event name to publish next to **Send**.
 If you select **Send** without entering a name, the default name `message` will be used.